Faculty Professional Leave

 - All tenured faculty members in the College of Arts and Sciences with at least seven (7) academic years of service at the university may be granted professional leave for a period not to exceed one academic year.
+Faculty members must be tenured at the time of application.
 This seven-year service requirement is mandated by the Ohio legislature and stipulated in the Ohio Revised Code.
 For the purposes of this program, a “faculty member” is defined as any associate or full professor on at least a 50 percent appointment in the college, and “academic year of teaching service” is defined as any academic year in which the faculty member, while in such status, has significant responsibilities to an instructional unit or units in the college.

 - A full-time faculty member becomes eligible for a second professional leave after completion of seven years of service following the end of the first professional leave.
 If there is a break in service (e.g., a faculty member resigns from the university and then later returns and is reappointed), the seven-year period begins with the date of reappointment.

 - Unpaid leaves of greater than one semester do not count toward years of service.

 - There is no set number of FPLs awarded in any given year.
 FPLs are counted as departmental/school course releases in the faculty course assignment inventories that are submitted to the college, and chairs and directors should factor FPLs into their planning regarding course assignments and course releases.
 In addition, the college is responsible for ensuring that no more than 10% of the faculty is on leave at any one time (see departmental review process, below, which gives more information on definitions of leaves), and in general departments and schools should follow this guideline as well.

 Length of leave.
 Faculty Professional Leaves may be taken for a full academic year or for either fall semester or spring semester.
 They may not be taken across academic years.